 Amarillo College

 Office: Music Building 308

-Amarillo native Camille Day Nies is Chair of the Music and Theatre Department at Amarillo College (AC), and Professor of Music, where she teaches viola, music literature, and music appreciation.
+Amarillo native Camille Day Nies is Chair of the Music and Theatre Department at Amarillo College (AC), and Professor of Music, where she teaches viola, string ensembles, and music appreciation.
 She has coordinated and taught in AC’s Suzuki Program since 2000.

 An avid proponent of equitable, high-quality music education, Nies’ education experience includes teaching orchestras and choirs in Amarillo area schools and directing community-wide summer youth musical productions.
 She is a member of the Amarillo Symphony Board of Directors, coaches in the Amarillo Symphony Youth Orchestra, and regularly presents community outreach performances and lectures.
-She currently serves on the Strategic National Arts Alumni Project (SNAAP) Board, the National Association of Schools of Music (NASM) site visitation team, and Texas Association of Music Schools (TAMS) committees and is a member of the Suzuki Association of the Americas (SAA).
+She was the first community college representative on the Strategic National Arts Alumni Project (SNAAP) Board, and currently serves on the National Association of Schools of Music (NASM) Commission for Community College Accreditation and site visitation team, Texas Association of Music Schools (TAMS) committees, and is a member of the Suzuki Association of the Americas (SAA) and Texas Music Educators Association (TMEA).

+Amarillo College